dataset-ninja/clothing-co-parsing/README.md

-# Clothing Co-Parsing
+# CCP: Clothing Co-Parsing

-Clothing Co-Parsing is a dataset for semantic segmentation task.
+CCP is a dataset for semantic segmentation task.